conan-io/docs/reference/config_files/global_conf.rst

 Tools configurations
 --------------------

-Tools and user configurations allows them to be defined both in the *global.conf* file and in profile files.
+Tools and user configurations allow them to be defined both in the *global.conf* file and in profile files.
 Profile values will have priority over globally defined ones in *global.conf*, and can be defined as:

 .. code-block:: text